dclfbk/coolcitytrack/docs/structure_thesis.md

 ## 3. Analysis of Urban Heat and Cool Island
   - Data Processing
-  - Historical Analysis of Urban Heat and Cold Islands: from 2018 to 2023
+  - Historical Analysis of Urban Heat and Cool Islands: from 2018 to 2023
   - Land Analysis: Possible Improvements
     - Climate Shelders
     - Green Paths